Stephen Campbell Moore: Recognition and awards

 Campbell Moore was nominated for a 2006 Drama Desk Award for his work on the Broadway production of The History Boys.

 Personal life

-He underwent surgery to remove brain tumours in 2012 and 2017.
+Campbell Moore underwent surgery to remove brain tumours in 2012 and 2017.

-Campbell Moore married actress Claire Foy in 2014.
-They met while working together on the film Season of the Witch.
-They have a daughter together, Ivy Rose, born in 2015.
+He married actress Claire Foy in 2014, having met while working together on the film Season of the Witch.
+They have a daughter together.
 In February 2018, Foy confirmed that the couple had separated.

 In 2017, he met actress Sophie Cookson on the set of Red Joan; they reportedly began dating in November 2018.
-They have one child together, born in 2020.
+They have one child together.